tobyber/y3project/README.md

-Real-time raytracing project using CUDA and OpenGL.
+<center>Real-time raytracing project using CUDA and OpenGL.</center>